1978–79 New York Rangers season

 The 1978–79 New York Rangers season was the franchise's 53rd season.
-The highlight of the season was participating in the Stanley Cup Finals, as the Rangers played 12 consecutive playoff games without losing in regulation.
+The highlight of the season was participating in the Stanley Cup Final, as the Rangers played 12 consecutive playoff games without losing in regulation.

 Offseason

 The Rangers fired their general manager John Ferguson and head coach Jean-Guy Talbot, replacing them with former Philadelphia Flyers and two-time Stanley Cup-winning coach Fred Shero.

 The Rangers signed forwards Anders Hedberg and Ulf Nilsson away from the WHA's Winnipeg Jets.

 The Rangers chose Don Maloney with their first pick, in the second-round, 26th over-all.
 Maloney was the younger brother of Dave Maloney, a defenceman with the Rangers.
 Don Maloney would get into 28 games for the Rangers that season.